Infineon/merus-audio-amp-hat-zw/merus_linux_audio_driver_volumio_pi3/README.md

   if in a 32bit machine:
   `echo PATH=\$PATH:~/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian/bin >> ~/.bashrc
   source ~/.bashrc`
- - Copy .config into your kernel source downloaded previously (If you are using another kernel version you need to use it's .config file)
+ - Copy .config into your kernel source downloaded previously (If you are using a different kernel version than 4.14.92+ you need to use it's .config file)
- - Replace the "KERNEL = xx.xx.xx+" variable on the first line of the Makefile in merus_linux_audio_driver_volumio  with your downloaded kernel source version on step 5.
+ - Replace the "KERNEL = xx.xx.xx-v7+" variable on the first line of the Makefile in merus_linux_audio_driver_volumio_pi3  with your downloaded kernel source version on step 5.
 To check the downloaded kernel source version open the Makefile in the cloned linux folder in step 5 and check for the following lines:

      example: